Mapping COVID-19 in Haiti

 Deportation flights - more to come?

 Last week, Immigration and Customs Enforcement deported 61 people to Haiti.
 The move caused a huge stir, leading to outrage among members of Congress and multiple stories in the media.
 Of course, the U.S. has been deporting people throughout the COVID-19 crisis, the vast majority to Guatemala, Honduras and El Salvador.
 Indeed, 12,000 people have been deported to Guatemala since January.
 Just this week, ICE deported 182 people in one day on two different flights.
-On one of those flights, positive.
+On one of those flights, 44 people tested positive.
 On April 12, Guatemala had 167 cases of COVID-19 confirmed nationwide.
 WIth one deportation flight, the U.S. government increased infections in Guatemala by 25%.
 Though there is controversy over where the flight originated, flight tracking indicates clearly it was from Alexandria, LA and ICE’s staging facility there.
 That facility has the highest ICE staff infection number in the country (currently at 13).
 It is the same staging facility where the flight to Haiti departed from the previous week.

 That said, ultimately we need to stop all deportation flights, and stop them now.
 Another flight is likely scheduled this week to the Domincian Republic - some reports indicate it will stop in Haiti first.
 Further flights are planned to Ecuador and Colombia Flights to Honduras, Guatemala and El Salvador continue unabated for now.
 This cannot continue.